Sable/bfs-benchmark/README.md

 # Notes

 The C++ and Matlab implementations have been tested for the small, medium, and large sizes and run in a reasonable time.
 The JavaScript implementation has been tested on the small, and medium sizes and the initialization of the benchmark taskes a significant amount of time.
-We ran out of patience before obtaining results for the large size for JavaScript.
+It took too long to run in JavaScript so it was never tested to run to completion as it triggers the "unresponsive script" on browsers.
+Moreover it may generate too much memory to handle in memory during generation and loading the data from a file was too complicated to handle.

-The benchmark has been tested on the following configurations:
+The benchmark has been tested on the following configurations on a MacBook Air 2011 running OSX 10.11.6:

 | implementation | compiler      | environment | input-size | mean      | std     | min       | max       | repetitions |
 | -------------- | ------------- | ----------- | ---------- | --------- | ------- | --------- | --------- | ----------- |